AdobeDocs/campaign-standard.en/help/rn/using/e-release-notes.md

 ### Improvements {#e-rn-improvements}

 * **Integration with Adobe Experience Manager**.
-While creating a delivery template for transactional messages in Adobe Experience Manager, you can now personalize the message by selecting and using the personalization fields defined in Campaign Standard.
-A new drop-down is available within Adobe Experience Manager.
+While creating a personalized delivery template for transactional messages in Adobe Experience Manager you can now select and use the personalization fields defined in Campaign Standard in a drop down.

-* **Cookie expiration** – The default cookie expirations is now set to 6 months, to align with the French regulation.
+* **Cookie expiration** – The default cookie expirations is now set to 6 months, to align with the French Data Protection Agency (CNIL) recommendations.

 * **Profile Search Improvement** – Profile search has been optimized so that search timeout scenarios can be reduced